supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

    ![Lab overview.](../Media/sc200ex7temp.png)

     >**Note:** A result with the event might take up to 5 minutes to appear.
 Wait until it does.
 If it does not appear, make sure you have rebooted WINServer as instructed in the previous exercise and that you have completed the Task #3 of the Learning Path 6 Lab, Exercise 2.

+    >**Note:** Incase If the expected output doesn't show up, sometimes it might take an hour or more than hour for thr logs to generate.
+Wait until it does.

 1. The table *SecurityEvent* looks to have the data already normalized and easy for us to query.
 Expand the row to see all the columns related to the record.